WangcsShuai/kevinzakka.github.io/_posts/2016-09-14-batch_normalization.markdown

  <img src="\assets\batch_norm\table2.png" width="380">
 </p>

 Let's work on cell 2 now.
-We note that $$y$$ is a function of three variables, so let's compute the gradient with respect to those each one.
+We note that $$y$$ is a function of three variables, so let's compute the gradient with respect to each one.

 ---